hafta/codesign-tree/examples/02-firefox-old/README.md

-This example uses a map file to sign the Firefox.app bundle in a way that closely matches how Firefox is signed today in automation (as of Feb 2020).
+This example uses a map file to sign the Firefox.app bundle in a way that results in a similar codesign compared to how Firefox is signed today in automation (as of Feb 2020).

 ```
 $ cd codesign-tree